Depth

 Depth Profile

-Both sections of the wreck lie at 14–17m, making this a relaxed dive with ample no-decompression time.
-No-deco time at 17m on air is approximately 75 minutes, well beyond the time needed to explore both sections.
+The bow section lies at 14–16m, making this a relaxed dive with ample no-decompression time.
+No-deco time at 16m on air exceeds 75 minutes, well beyond what is needed to explore the wreck.
 Nitrox is not necessary but extends comfort time.

 Safety & Requirements